jlucktay/terraform-gettingstarted/README.md

 ## Usage

+### Secrets

-To be able to authenticate with AWS, put an access/secret key pair into `terraform.tfvars` like so:
+To be able to authenticate with AWS, put an access/secret key pair into `secrets.auto.tfvars` like so:

 ```terraform
 access_key = "Access key ID"